-- Concepts of Management
+1. Concepts of Management

-- Planning and decision making

-- Organizing

-- Directing and leading

-- Controlling

-- Social responsibilities of the businesses

-Session Topic/Sub Topic

-No.

-1-2 Managers and Management: What is management?

-3-4 Managers in the organization an overview:

-Functions, skills and roles.

-7-9 Evolution of management thought:

-Historical roots of contemporary management practices

-The Management Environment: the changing economic social, legal and
+- Managers and Management - Managers in the organization an overview: Functions, skills and roles. - Evolution of management thought: Historical roots of contemporary management practices - The Management Environment: the changing economic social, legal and global environment.

-10-13 global environment.
+2. Planning:

+- Nature and purpose

-Planning: Nature and purpose; types of planning, Planning process, MBO,
+- types of planning,

-14 -16 Importance of strategy
+- Planning process, MBO

-Managerial decision making: Steps in decision making, importance and
+- 3. Managerial decision making: Steps in decision making, importance and challenges.

-17-18 challenges.

-Organizing and organization structure: Nature and purpose of organizing,
+4. Organizing and organization structure:

+- Nature and purpose of organizing,

-19-20 principles of organizing
+- principles of organizing

+- Elements of structure

-Elements of structure, variables affecting structure, Boundary less
+- variables affecting structure

-21-22 organizations
+- Boundary less organizations

+5. Directing and leading

-Directing and leading: Requirements of effective direction, Motivation and its
+- Requirements of effective direction

-23 -24 role in directing; Leading
+- Motivation and its role in directing

-Effective control: Need, essential of effective control systems, steps in control

-25 -27 process, techniques
+- Leading

+6. Effective control

-28-29 Management in 21st century: Organization and their changing environment
+- Need, essential of effective control systems - steps in control process, and techniques - 7.
+Management in 21st century: Organization and their changing environment - 8.
+Social responsibilities of the businesses

-30-31 Impact of globalization on management

-32-33 Reinventing the organization

-34-35 Meeting the challenges of diversity

-Social responsibility and ethics: Stakeholders and responsibility of business,

-Business ethics and challenges in turbulent, social responsible decision

-36 - 37 making

-38 Recapitulation

-39- 40 Presentation

-1